discoverydesign/filament-locksmith/README.md

 `revealable` can be used to allow the password to be revealed.
 This is just Filament's built in reveal functionality.

 #### Arguments
-`func` - (optional, closure, bool) If the password should be revealable.
+`func` - (optional, closure | bool) If the password should be revealable.
 If a closure is passed, this should return a bool.

 ## Author